organization/alspotron/README-i18n/en.md

 ### Fully-customizable *Spotify*, *YouTube Music* lyrics viewer

-> Shows the lyrics of the song playing on a music player like `Spotify` or `YouTube Music`. \
+> Shows the lyrics of the song playing on music players such as `Spotify` or `YouTube Music`. \
 > If the lyric doesn't exist, `Alspotron` will display `Spotify`'s built-in lyrics. (**Only when playing with `Spotify`**)

 ### Screenshot

--   This shows how Alspotron display lyrics to applications. location of lyrics can be freely adjusted.
+-   This shows how Alspotron displays lyrics to applications.
+You can freely adjust the position of the lyrics.

 |                         Spotify                        |                                                        Youtube Music                                                        |                         Game Overlay (tested game: Overwatch)                       |
 | :----------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------: |